busy-beaver-dev/busy-beaver/CONTRIBUTING.md

 ## Development Environment

 It is recommended that users create a personal **Slack Workspace** to use for bot development.
-This will allow for independent development without having to wait for project maintainers to grant access to the Busy-Beaver development Slack.
+This will allow for independent development without having to wait for project maintainers to grant access to the Busy Beaver development Slack.

 ### Slack Integration

 <table><tr><td>
-An in-depth guide can be followed at <a href=docs/development-create-slack-bot/readme.md> Create a Busy-Beaver Slack Dev-Bot</a>
+An in-depth guide can be followed at <a href=docs/development-create-slack-bot/readme.md> Create a Busy Beaver Slack Dev-Bot</a>
 </td></tr></table></br>

 1. [Create a Slack workspace](https://get.slack.help/hc/en-us/articles/206845317-Create-a-Slack-workspace)